guy-noel/herokuv4/README.md

 # Sigfox Platform

-**Warning: Project under active development, do not use it for production!**

 ## About this project

 This project is a cloud platform to manage and visualize Sigfox devices and messages.
 It was modified to include the support of Sigfox Data advanced callbacks.